michael41/quick-view-portfolio-site/README.md

 # quick-view-portfolio-site
-A quick view portfolio site which displays my work and projects, etc.
+A natively built, custom made one page portfolio site which displays my work, using front-end code such as HTML, CSS, Foundation, JavaScript, jQuery and jQuery UI.